2016 Measure A Housing Bond

 Importantly, $700 million of the Measure A bond was dedicated towards housing for residents at the lowest income levels, and the County of Santa Clara’s subsequent NOFA guidelines require that developments include a minimum percentage of ELI (Extremely Low Income) and/or Supportive Housing units in order to qualify for funding.
 Read more about County of Santa Clara’s Measure A Affordable Housing Bond Program

-Since its passage, Measure A has served as a major catalyst of affordable housing for our lowest-income residents – not only delivering its goal of developing 4,800 new affordable apartments, but also contributing to a broader partnership with other housing development partners to ramp up the production of deeply affordable housing.
+Since its passage, Measure A has served as a major catalyst of affordable housing for our lowest-income residents – not only surpassing its goal of developing 4,800 new affordable apartments by 38% but also contributing to a broader partnership with other housing development partners to ramp up the production of deeply affordable housing.